 Problem Possible Cause and Recommended Action The LED light does not light.
-If the battery is dead, charge it (page 18).
-LED light operation is disabled automatically whenever you are shooting with a BEST SHOT scene, HDR Art and Slide Panorama.
+1)If the battery is dead, charge it (page 18).
+2)LED light operation is disabled automatically whenever you are shooting with a BEST SHOT scene, HDR Art and Slide Panorama.
 Select a different recording mode (page 36).
-Camera powers down during Self- timer countdown.
+Camera powers down during Self-timer countdown.
 The battery may be dead.
 Charge the battery (page 18).
 The monitor screen image is out of focus.
-You may be using "Macro" for scenery or portraits.
+1)You may be using "Macro" for scenery or portraits.
 Use Auto Focus for scenery and portrait shots (page 61).
-You may be trying to use Auto Focus or "Infinity" when shooting a close-up shot.
+2)You may be trying to use Auto Focus or "Infinity" when shooting a close-up shot.
 Use the "Macro" for close ups (page 61).
 There is digital noise in images.
-Sensitivity may have been increased automatically for a dark subject, which increases the chance of digital noise.
+1)Sensitivity may have been increased automatically for a dark subject, which increases the chance of digital noise.
 Use a light or some other means to illuminate the subject.
-Shooting with a snapshot with a high ISO sensitivity setting can increase digital noise in the image.
-If digital noise becomes a problem, try changing the ISO sensitivity setting to a lower value.
-A recorded image was not saved.
-Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
-If the battery indicator shows in , charge the battery as soon as possible (page 18).
+2)Shooting with a snapshot with a high ISO sensitivity setting can increase digital noise in the image.
+If digital noise becomes a problem, try changing the ISO sensitivity setting to a lower value. was not saved. operation was complete, which will result being saved.
+If the battery indicator show battery as soon as possible (page 18).
+2)You may have removed the memory car before the save operation was complete the image not being saved.
+Do not remo before the save operation is complete.
 You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
-Do not remove the memory card before the save operation is complete.
-Though available lighting is bright, the faces of people in the image are dark.
-Not enough light is reaching the subjects.
+Do not remove the memory card Not enough light is reaching the subjects.
 Adjust EV shift to the + side (page 58).
 Night shots come out bad.
 Use the "High Speed Night Scene" BEST SHOT scene (page 47) when shooting at night.
-Subjects are too dark when shooting images in a seashore or ski area.
 Sunlight reflected by water, sand, or snow, can cause underexposure of images.
 Adjust EV shift to the + side (page 58).
 The image is out of focus during movie recording.
-Focusing may not be possible because the subject is outside the focus range.
+1)Focusing may not be possible because the subject is outside the focus range.
 Shoot within the allowable range.
-The lens may be dirty.
+2)The lens may be dirty.
 Clean the lens (page 107).
-During High Speed Movie recording, focus is fixed at the position where it was when recording started.
+3)During High Speed Movie recording, focus is fixed at the position where it was when recording started.
 To focus an image, half-press the shutter button for Auto Focus before you touch "O" (Movie) to start recording.